 - Training and development officers with a few years' experience can expect to earn between £30,000 and £45,000.

-Salaries in training vary widely depending on which sector you are working in, the size and location of the organisation, and the level of responsibility you have.
-Once you are established, there are good prospects for high salaries.
+Salaries in training vary widely depending on which sector you work in, the size and location of the organisation, and the level of responsibility you have.

-Many organisations look for individuals with Chartered Institute of Personnel and Development (CIPD) qualifications, which can help you command a higher salaries.
+Many organisations look for individuals with Chartered Institute of Personnel and Development (CIPD) qualifications, which may help you command a higher salary.

 Income figures are intended as a guide only.

-Training and development work is typically a 9am to 5.30pm job, with some extra hours as necessary.
+A typical working day is 9.00am to 5.30pm, with some extra hours as necessary.
 If you're training staff who work shifts, you may need to fit in with their shift patterns.
 Part-time work is possible.

 What to expect

-- Work is generally office based with the exception of training delivery, which can take place on or off the premises and at various locations throughout the country.
+- Work is generally office based with the exception of training delivery, which can take place on or off the premises and at various locations throughout the UK.

 - Personal presentation is important in this area of work, and dress codes vary among workplaces.